Abdul Haque Faridi

-Abul Faraḥ Muḥammad ʿAbdul Ḥaque Farīdī (25 May 1903 – 5 February 1996) was a Bangladeshi educator and author.
+Abul Faraḥ Muḥammad Abdul Ḥaque Farīdī (25 May 1903 – 5 February 1996) was a Bangladeshi educator and author.
 In recognition of his contributions in the field of linguistics, he was awarded a Bangla Academy Fellowship.
 Faridi was the founder of Islamic Foundation Bangladesh's Islami Bishwakosh (Islamic encyclopedia) project and also worked closely with Bangladesh Scouts.

 Early life and education

 Abdul Haque Faridi was born on 25 May 1903 in Paikpara, Naria, which was a part of the Faridpur district at the time (now in Shariatpur District).
 After receiving his primary education from a rural maktab, he was admitted to a reformed (or new scheme) madrasa, passed the entrance examination in 1923, and subsequently the Islamic intermediate in 1925.
 In both examinations, Faridi was one of the highest-scoring students in Bengal.
 He received a Bachelor of Science in 1928 from the Islamic Studies Department of the University of Dhaka and a master's degree in 1929.
 In 1933, he was awarded a first-class Master of Arts degree in Persian literature while still in the government workplace.
 He later earned a Diploma in Education from the University of Leeds and an Advanced Certificate in Education Administration from the University of Illinois at Urbana-Champaign in the United States.